xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Sidechain RMS Compressor
 ------------------------

-The sidechain RMS compressor uses the envelope of one signal to compress another signal.
+The sidechain RMS compressor calculates the envelope of one signal and uses it to compress another signal.
 It two signals: *detect* and *input*.
 The envelope of the *detect* signal is calculated using an internal :ref:`EnvelopeDetectorRMS`.
 The gain is calculated in the same way as a :ref:`CompressorRMS`, but the